Proper nourishment—Breast milk contains almost all of the

 proteins, sugars, fats, and vitamins to meet a baby's nutritional

 requirements; supplements are not usually necessary.
-But, if your baby is not eating enough vitamin D fortified formula, he may need a supplement.
+But, if your baby is not eating enough vitamin D fortified formula, a supplement may be needed.

 Bonding—Although there is no skin-to-skin contact,

 Less dependence on you—Anyone can feed the baby.
 This makes it easier if you work